Open-MBEE/exec-ve/docs/about.rst

 About
 ***************

-View Editor is a web-based environment designed to interact with a systems model.
+View Editor (VE) is a web-based environment designed to interact with a systems model.
 VE is a document oriented view of the model elements, which are stored in OpenMBEE's Model Management Server (MMS).
 Its purpose is to provide real and true data through the web so that users may interact with actual model